offline-agency/laravel-cart/README.md

 ### Cart::vat()

-The `vat()` method can be used to get the calculated amount of tax for all items in the cart, given there price and quantity.
+The `vat()` method can be used to get the calculated amount of vat for all items in the cart, given there price and quantity.

 ```php
 Cart::vat();